All posts tagged: newborn care specialist

 A lack of support is another challenge to the longevity of doulas in the field.
 First, being a good doula does not mean having all of the know-how to run a business, and therefore many doulas report feeling overwhelmed in that area, without a reliable resource for the myriad of questions they have.
 Second, doula trainings can only prepare a doula for so much, and can only cover a certain percentage of possible scenarios they will encounter, and so there is a lot of “on the ground” learning that has to happen, that leads to a need to process with peers and mentors, seek feedback, and feel a sense of camaraderie.
 Without this support, the likelihood of a doula learning and growing in order to thrive is diminished.

 Knowing these potential traps and challenges can benefit a new or aspiring doula, and help them to enter on a career path with realistic expectations, and strategies for making this work sustainable for them.
 We’re passionate about helping doulas prevent burnout – to benefit them, and all of the potential families they may serve along the way!
-For this reason we’re developing The Postpartum Doula Career Roadmap, with many more tips about setting up your business for sustainability and success.
-Click here to join the waitlist, and be notified when it’s ready (as well as get access to a presale discount!).
+For this reason, we’ve launched The Postpartum Doula Career Roadmap, packed with tips on setting up your business for sustainability and success.
+Click here to access the pre-sale offer and be among the first to dive into the course at a special discounted rate before it’s fully released!

 Kathryn KeenerThe Top Three Reasons for Doula Burnout